ragavvenkatesan/yann/docs/source/index.rst

     While, there are more formal and wholesome toolboxes that are similar and have a much larger userbase such as `Lasagne`_, `Keras`_, `Blocks`_ and `Caffe`_, this toolbox is much more simple and versatile.
+Yann is designed as a supplement to an upcoming book on Convolutional Neural Networks and also the toolbox of choice for a deep learning course.
+Because of this reason, Yann is specifically designed to be intuitive and easy to use for beginners.
+That does not compromise Yann of any of its features.
-Yann is a supplement to an upcoming book on Convolutional Neural Networks.
-It is also good choice for a toolbox for running pre-trained models and build complicated, non-vannilla architecture that are not easy to build with the other toolboxes.
+    It is still a good choice for a toolbox for running pre-trained models and build complicated, non-vannilla CNN architectures that are not easy to build with the other toolboxes.

 .. _Lasagne: https://github.com/Lasagne/Lasagne
 .. _Keras: http://keras.io/